apache/airflow/.github/SECURITY.md

 some of the potential security vulnerabilities that are valid for projects that are publicly accessible from the Internet, are not valid for Airflow.
 Airflow is not designed to be used by untrusted users, and some trusted users are trusted enough to do a variety of operations that could be considered as vulnerabilities in other products/circumstances.
-This is the reason why some potential security vulnerabilities do not apply to Airflow, or have different severity than generic scoring systems (for example `CVSS`) calculation suggests.
+Therefore, some potential security vulnerabilities do not apply to Airflow, or have a different severity than some generic scoring systems (for example `CVSS`) calculation suggests.

 The [ASF Security team's page](https://www.apache.org/security/) describes